shuminchen/3D-Animation-Multi-universe-Racing-Adventure-Game/README.md

 **level 1**
 Racing fish on a grass track.
-  There is no time limit for the first level(Seriously, who will take that 500s to complete?).
+-There is no time limit for the first level(Seriously, who will take that 500s to complete?).
 With a starting score of 5, the player needs to reach 10 to win.
 Red obstacles will   result in -1 score and green ball will have score +1.
 ![image](https://user-images.githubusercontent.com/33770924/111573376-c7a56100-8780-11eb-86d0-40996a36197f.png)